Shirley Conran: ‘Why do girls fear maths?’

 ‘What do you want to earn money at?’
 Though 85, Shirley Conran is far too savvy to ask anything as old-fashioned as, ‘What do you want to be when you grown up?’
 The bestselling novelist and self-proclaimed Superwoman-turned-maths education campaigner is sitting in the middle of a circle of 13- and 14-year-olds at Langley Park School for Girls, a non-selective academy in Bromley, south-east London.

 She is here to do research – in her own inimitable fashion.
 So, no PowerPoint or flip charts.
-Instead, as she talks, she hands round a box of expensive chocolates, and peppers questions she really wants answered, about the links between maths, money and life expectations – the holy trinity, according to her campaigning organisation Maths Action – with others that show the girls she is on their wavelength.
+Instead, as she talks, she hands round a box of expensive chocolates, and peppers questions she really wants answered, about the links between maths, money and life expectations – the holy trinity, according to her campaigning organisation the Maths Anxiety Trust – with others that show the girls she is on their wavelength.
 “What do you talk about with boys when you are not talking about sex,” she drops casually into the conversation to blushes and squeals.
 “At least, that is what I presume boys still want to talk about.”

 It could be a confessional gathering of old friends, though Conran, a mother of two (product designer Sebastian and fashion designer Jasper) is plenty old enough to be their grandmother.
 “I have such a special affinity with girls on the edge of adulthood,” she reflects later, in her quiet purr.
 “They’re so hopeful about life, you just pray it turns out as they expect, while you know perfectly well that it can’t possibly.”

 Kiera, one of the circle, starts elaborating about how she wants to be a cricketer and “part-time accountant”.
 Conran’s blue eyes light up.
 She couldn’t have scripted it better.
 “Well,” she says, “if you achieve your ambition to be a successful cricketer, you’ll have to be good at maths so you can keep an eye on every penny.”